ros2/ros2_documentation/source/Installation/Ubuntu-Development-Setup.rst

 Stay up to date
 ---------------

-See :ref:`MaintainingSource` to periodically refresh your source installation.
+See :doc:`./Maintaining-a-Source-Checkout` to periodically refresh your source installation.

 Troubleshooting
 ---------------